The Quran does not merely retell Hud (peace be upon him). It redistributes him.

 That is all.
 And that is precisely what matters.

 An-Najm is a surah of receiving truth, of refusing self-produced names, of critiquing designations without sultan, and of inscribing all reality under the divine act.
-Within this architecture, Hud must not appear as a developed story.
+Within this architecture, Hud (peace be upon him) must not appear as a developed story.
 He must be integrated into the list of acts of Lordship.

 Here, the Hudian material does not serve to construct a scene.
 It serves to reinforce a sentence: God acts in history as He acts in the heavens.